kilimchoi/technical_interview_questions/QUESTIONS.md

 - Implement squareroot function
 - Implement an exponent function (bonus: now try in log(n) time)
 - Write a multiply function that multiples 2 integers without using *
+- Given n points, return the top k points that are closest to the origin
 - **HARD**: Given a function rand5() that returns a random int between 0 and 5, implement rand7()
 - **HARD**: Given a 2D array of 1s and 0s, count the number of "islands of 1s" (e.g. groups of connecting 1s)